jp-wang/jp-wang.github.io/_posts/2019-10-10-deep-dive-into-generics03.md

 As a result of type erasure there is neither runtime type safety check nor compile-time type safety check since we allow the covariant between `ArrayList<Integer>` and `ArrayList<Number>`.
 This will bring in huge problem into Java type system and against the rules of type safety.

-So same thought as we discussed earlier to make the Array type safety if allowing covariant - it can be defined in such a way that it allows read-only to gurantee the type safety.
-Java introduces the synctax called `upper bounded wildcard` like this `ArrayList<? extends Number>` to make the `ArrayList<? extends Number>` and `ArrayList<Integer>` being covariant.
-Meanwhile, the Compiler will gurantee the read-only when you access the operations in `ArrayList<? extends Number>`.
+So same thought as we discussed earlier to make the Array type safety if allowing covariant - it can be defined in such a way that it allows read-only to guarantee the type safety.
+Java introduces the syntax called `upper bounded wildcard` like this `ArrayList<? extends Number>` to make the `ArrayList<? extends Number>` and `ArrayList<Integer>` being covariant.
+Meanwhile, the Compiler will guarantee the read-only when you access the operations in `ArrayList<? extends Number>`.
 For example, the `add()` method will not be able to called anymore.

 ```java
 ArrayList<Integer> intList = new ArrayList<>();